mme384/Image-Classifier-VGG16/README.md

 http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html

 ## Model
 The model VGG16 provided by PyTorch is used.
-The pretrained feature detector is used without modifications, but not the pretrained classifier.
-The custom classifier is used.
+The pretrained feature detector is used without modifications.

+The custom classifier is used instead of the pretrained classifier.
+The classifier has following structure:
 - Input layer has 25088 inputs
 - The hidden layers have 4896 and 512 nodes respectively, use ReLU as the activation function and the dropout layers with 20% dropout rate.
 - The output layer has 102 nodes, as there are 102 classes, and uses Softmax as the activation function.